Cyb3rC3lt/CrackMapExec-Modules/README.md

 Examples of the output from the FIND-COMPUTER module are shown below:

-**Returning Servers matching the supplied description**

-This example displays 2 scenarios, returning a 'Computer' object described with the word 'server' and also with the text 'DC'.
+**Returning computers with 'server' in their name or operating system**

 If the IP can be retrieved it will also do so.

 <img alt="da" src="/images/FIND-SERVER.jpg"/>

+**Returning computers with DC in their name or operating system**

+If the IP can be retrieved it will also do so.

 <img alt="da" src="/images/FIND-DC.jpg"/>

-**Returning a failed server lookup which illustrates its error handling**
+**Returning a failed text lookup which illustrates its error handling**

 This example shows a scenario of a 'Computer' object described with the letter 'z' which is unable to be found.